linrongbin16/lin.nvim.dev/philosophy.md

 All is about editing itself, no compiling/packaging/debugging.

-There're some flashy and wow plugins, but only pain-point-resolver stays, not to mention ones that seriously drag cursor and typing.
+There're some flashy and wow plugins, but only pain-point-killer stays, not to mention ones that seriously drag cursor and typing.